cabraham/Books/risk.md

 |**Plan-Continuation Bias**|The bias to not alter the course of action when situations change (adaptability)|
 |**Ingroup Bias**|The bias to think those within a group are superior than those outside of it (diversity)|

+> When all you have is a hammer, everything looks like a nail In the book, the military always preferred aggressive postures in conflicts.
+There are however alternatives.

 **Red-teaming**: a process that uses an outside team to search for weakness in a plan or an organization